 - Kids don't have to touch the bugs: catch critters with net, bug tongs...

 - Zoom in: study up close with powerful magnifier

 3. Have a picnic.

 Cut up some sandwiches into cool shapes.
-Easily cut sandwiches or fruit and veggies into shapes with these awesome shape cutters!
+Easily cut sandwiches, fruit, and veggies into shapes with these awesome shape cutters!
 Or make some fruit kabobs for a fun way to eat fruit.
-Have them help prepare the food to bring.
+You can even have your little ones help prepare the food to bring.